jasonliu2050/project/README.md

 #### 2. Simple visualization and classification of the digits dataset
-This 3D figure using Principal component analysis (PCA) technic.
-8x8 = 64 pixels (features) reducted to 3 components.
+This 3D figure shows the classification of targets using Principal component analysis (PCA), 8x8 = 64 pixels (features) reducted to 3 components.
 This linear dimensionality reduction using Singular Value Decomposition of the data to project it to a lower dimensional space.
 [Test Script: ExploreDigitsDataset](https://github.com/jasonliu2050/project/blob/master/ExploreDigitsDataset.py)
 ![matrix](./figures/PrincipalComponentAnalysis.png)